Employers want people with employability skills as well as qualifications.

 They need to promote their skills on applications, at interviews and show they have them through their work role.

-The Careerpilot Pre 16 skills map and for those who are 16+, the HE Skills Map tool, can help young people identify which skills they have and to think of examples showing when they have used their skills.
+The Careerpilot Pre 16 skills map and for those who are 16+, the Post 16 Skills Map tool, can help young people identify which skills they have and to think of examples showing when they have used their skills.

 General employability skills can be developed - if the young person has the right attitude to the job, is willing to learn and take instructions.
 As a parent you can help your child recognise the skills they already have and develop the sort of skills an employer would be looking for.
 Ensure they understand why it is important to have these skills and to make a good impression.